 Chatbots Give Quicker Communication Right Off the BatIf you can remember far enough back to recall the first time you encountered a chatbot, you probably don’t remember the encounter with much fondness.
 The early chatbots were clunky and obvious, and did more to frustrate customers than they may have done to help them.
 Contemporary chatbots are much smoother, possess much greater skill in deciphering the issue behind a particular customer query, and can (in many cases), provide complete support service to customers without directly involving your IT support team.
 Customers as well have gotten better at working with chatbots, even if they prefer talking to a “real person,” and are more willing to go through the initial stages of an interaction with a bot.
 This is often because they know they will transition to interacting with a member of your team eventually, as they get closer to the heart of the issue.

 The Ongoing Move Toward Knowledge Management as a SolutionKnowledge management as an organizational discipline, meaning the utilization of various tools and techniques that embrace media and social media-style platforms and interactions to drive organizational culture and learning, relies heavily on consumerization and the digital training that members of the organization have received throughout their contemporary lives.
 Knowledge management’s impact on organizational effectiveness is dependent on the ability of the members of an organization to utilize the broad set of tools necessary to support and interconnect the networks that make up that organization, learning throughout processes and across teams.

 Want more information on Machine Learning and AI?
-Check out these additional resources: The Impact of AI According to the Workforce ITSM And Digital Transformation – Understanding Digital Transformation The Measurable Impact of Service Desk Automations and Artificial Intelligence
+Check out these additional resources: ITSM And Digital Transformation – Understanding Digital Transformation The Measurable Impact of Service Desk Automations and Artificial Intelligence